itzmeanjan/chanalyze/README.md

 ---

 ### 2. Contribution of Users in Chat by Hour
-I splitted a day into 8 equal halves and extracted statistics of activity ( mine & others too ) for each of those timespans, to learn when users are more active.
+I splitted a day into 8 equal parts and extracted statistics of activity ( mine & others too ) for each of those timespans, to learn when users are more active.
 And no doubt result was interesting _( atleast for Group Chat :wink: )_.

 - 00:00:00 - 02:59:59
 - 03:00:00 - 05:59:59